 Turkey: Turkey appeals to the subtle romantic in me.
 I love it.
-The kebabs are cheap and spending (or investing rather) a week or ten days in the east meets west city of Istanbul alone is well worth it.
+The kebabs are cheap and spending (or investing rather) a week or ten days in the east meets the west city of Istanbul alone is well worth it.
 People in Turkey are generally very respectful and you’ll feel safe at most times of the day.
 Men will approach a single female traveller but they’re not aggressive and will back off the minute you let them know you’re uncomfortable.
-I did occasionally wear a pretend wedding ring in Turkey and it warded off a lot of unwanted attention.
+I wore a pretend wedding ring in Turkey and it helped a lot.

 If you’re one of those people who’re perfectly happy with their own company at all times then Turkey is ideal for you.
 It’s made for writing in journals, getting lost in photographs and speaking to locals who are always up for a chat.
 For those after (almost) literally otherworldly landscape, you’ll love Goreme in the Cappadocia region.
 The ancient rock formations here feel like they belong on another planet altogether.
 They also look …umm…quite phallic in appearance making it a source of constant travel jokes and giggles.